ThoughtWorks-Italy/Communities-Tech-Radar/README.md

 #### STEP 1: Schedule the event

+Schedule the event, there are multiple ways to run the Community Tech Radar.
+We recommend to run it in person because the value is also in the conversations that this framework enables.

+##### Offline data entry and in presence consolidation (30 min)

+Another option is to split the activity on the Tech Radar in 2 events a 5 mins presentation on the first one and a 30 mins discussion on the second one:

+- 1st event: 5 mins introduction to the Tech Radar and the form to collect blips
+- Between event 1 and 2: Share the form with the community
+- 2nd event: 30 mins for consolidating blips before submission (view step 5)

+##### In presence in one event (45 mins)

 Schedule an event with your community and set around 35/45 minutes for the Tech Radar.
 The agenda could look like this:

 - 5 minutes presentation of the Tech Radar
-- 10 minutes to collect the blips - optional if you haven’t done it before the event
+- 10 mins to collect the blips - optional if you haven’t done it before the event
-- 30 minutes for voting and discussion
+- 30 mins  for consolidating blips before submission (view step 5)

-Another option is to split the activity on the Tech Radar in 2 events a 5 mins presentation on the first one and a 30 mins discussion on the second one:
+##### Fully distributed and asynchronous

-- 1st event: 5 mins introduction to the Tech Radar and the form to collect blips
+- share an explanation of the Tech Radar
-- Between event 1 and 2: Share the form with the community
+- share the online form with your community
-- 2nd event: 30 mins for voting and discussing the results
+- review answers as explained in step 5
+- the community manager consolidates blips before submission (view step 5)

 #### STEP 2: Register the upcoming event on GitHub